Mathics3/mathics-core/FUTURE.rst

 This remains the biggest holdover item from 2022, and seems easily doable.
 It hinders interaction with Jupyter or other front ends.

-Right now "Form" (a high-level specification of how to format) and "format" (a low level specification of how output is encoded) are sometimes muddied.
+Right now, "Form" (a high-level specification of how to format) and "format" (a low-level specification of how output is encoded) are sometimes muddied.

 For example, TeXForm may be a "Form", but output encoded for AMS-LaTeX is done by a *formatter*.
 So AMS-LaTeX rendering and other kinds of rendering should be split into its own rendering for formatter module.